General Information

 The manufacturer is offering a settlement to encourage withdrawal of the Demand for Arbitration.
 Is it okay to accept?
 How do I know whether they will follow through with the offer?

 A manufacturer may offer an extended warranty or several vehicle payments as an incentive to withdraw the claim.
-If you settle this way and the claimed condition recurs, you may file a second Demand but would have to meet the same filing criteria as for the initial claim with applicable repair orders occurring after the settlement.
+If you settle this way and the claimed condition recurs, you may file a second demand, but you must meet the same filing criteria as for the initial claim, with applicable repair orders occurring after the settlement.
 At least one repair would have to occur within the express warranty.

 Settlement terms should be in writing.
 The settlement document, with both parties' signatures, must be received by the Board office to withdraw from the arbitration process.
 The signed settlement document becomes a contract.